ck3g/rohanchandra.github.io/type-guide.md

 3. Push changes to the web, by typing `git push origin master`
 4. Visit [https://username.github.io](https://username.github.io) to see your changes live

-Here's what steps 1 to 3 look in Github for Windows using the GUI instead:
+Here's what steps 1 to 3 look like in Github for Windows:

 ![Commiting changes in Github for Windows by adding title and selecting 'commit to master'](/img/project/type/gui-new-changes.png)